 Master data management strategy sounds reasonable.
 Maintain one authoritative source for customer data, product catalogs, or organizational hierarchies.
 All systems read from this golden record.
 Updates flow through the MDM system to ensure consistency.

 This works in architecture diagrams.
-Production tells a different story.
+Production tells a different story, the same gap described in data strategies that fail in production.

 Systems that were supposed to use the MDM system still maintain local copies because they cannot tolerate the latency.
 The golden record exists, but so do dozens of divergent copies.
 Changes propagate at different speeds.
 Conflicts emerge that the merge logic was not designed to handle.